rtuosto/js-date-elements/README.md

 # Overview
-A simple Date object extension for adding commonly needed formats and methods.
+A simple Date object extension for adding commonly needed methods for formatting dates

 # Usage
 Include the date-format file in your HTML.